The acupuncture points on the DU meridian are fantastic for treating back and spine issues. I wonder if those are the points I received as a child…

 The DU Meridian

-Du 4 – GV 4 is a great acupuncture point to Moxa, in order to warm up Kd Yang and strengthen the lower back.
+Du 4 – GV 4 is a great acupuncture point for Moxa, warming up Kd Yang and strengthening the lower back.

 The DU 14 – GV 14 is a great acupuncture point to cup, especially for fever, cough or asthma, and a great alternative to needle for children.

-DU 20 – GV 20 – Bai Hui.Β The point that goes both ways Β Meeting point of all Yang meridians.
-Clears the mind, lifts Qi, tonifies Yang, eliminates wind, promotes resuscitation.
+DU 20 – GV 20 – Bai Hui.
+The point that goes both ways is the Meeting point of all Yang meridians.
+It clears the mind, lifts Qi, tonifies Yang, eliminates wind, and promotes resuscitation.

 Du 24 – GV 24 is great for headaches, sinus issues, dizziness, ruminating thoughts, insomnia and to prevent seizures.